5 Point Checklist – Are Your Labels FDA Compliant?

 - Type Size: Not less than 1/16 inch in height.
 It may be not less than 1/32 inch in height if the total surface area available to bear labeling (which excludes bottom, shoulder, neck, flange, decorative or sculptured surfaces) is less than 12 square inches.
 The type size consisting of upper and lower case letters is determined by the height of the lower case letter “o”.

-- Do you have the right size on your label?
+2 – Do you have the right net quantity of contents on your label?

 - The FDA guideline is very clear: A product intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance is a cosmetic.
 If a product claims to accomplish these deeds through physiological activity or by changing the structure of the skin, it is also a drug and must follow the guidelines for a drug.
 A product can be both a drug and a cosmetic, and the drug guidelines apply.

-- It takes a while to learn the myriad words that are not allowed, so be patient and ask trusted advisors or professionals what word works or doesn’t when it comes to getting and staying FDA compliant.
-We steer clear of the word “renew”, but have found “rejuvenate” to work.
+- It takes a while to learn the myriad words that are not allowed, so be patient and ask trusted advisers or professionals what word works or doesn’t when it comes to staying FDA compliant.
+We steer clear of the word “renew” but have found “rejuvenate” to work.
 Avoid “heal” and opt instead for “balancing” or “restorative”.
-These words sound weaker than claim words, and they are, but this is simply how you have to do business without further licensing in the cosmetic world.
+These words sound weaker than claim words, and they are, but this is simply how you must do business without further licensing in the cosmetic world.

 - Avoid using 100% natural or All Natural as you can be sued for misleading your customers if just one tiny partial % of an ingredient is shown to be synthetic or lab-created or processed in such a way that a non-natural trace is left.